Lindsay Randall

 Biography:

-Lindsay brings over fourteen years of experience in humanities and engagement to her role at MAPC.
-Previously she worked at the Robert S. Peabody Institute of Archaeology as their Curator of Education.
+Lindsay brings over sixteen years of experience in the humanities and engagement to her role at MAPC.
+Previously, she worked at the Robert S. Peabody Institute of Archaeology as their Curator of Education for over fourteen years.
 In this role, Lindsay used material culture to integrate racial equality principles into the classroom and beyond.
 As the Curator of Education, she ran a joint three-week educational program with the Pueblo of Jemez (New Mexico) each year and has worked extensively with other indigenous groups in Massachusetts and across the country.
 She has also worked on projects for the Southern Poverty Law Center, National Park Service, Royall House and Slave Quarters, and other state and national organizations to advocate for communities through shared and intersecting histories, as well as merging economic opportunity with heritage and cultural preservation.

 Lindsay holds a B.A. in History from Keene State College and a M.A. in Historical Archaeology from the University of Massachusetts Boston.
-She serves as a Commissioner for the Ipswich Historical Commission and as a Trustee for the Massachusetts Archaeological Society.
+She serves as a Commissioner for the Ipswich Historical Commission and previously served as a Trustee for the Massachusetts Archaeological Society for 10 years.